Michele Pirro: 125cc World Championship (2003–2006)

-He began his Grand Prix career as a wild card in the 2003 Italian Grand Prix in the 125cc class, on an Aprilia motorcycle.
+Pirro began his Grand Prix career as a wild card in the 2003 Italian Grand Prix in the 125cc class, on an Aprilia motorcycle.
 After winning the European 125cc Championship in 2004, in 2005 he participated as a full-time rider in the same class with Malaguti, scoring 3 points in the Chinese Grand Prix and finishing the season in 33rd place.
 In 2006, he continued to race in the 125 class on an Aprilia – and later a Honda – without scoring points.

 National racing (2007–2008)

-In 2007 and 2008 he won the Italian National Championship (CIV) in the Superstock class on a Yamaha YZF-R1.
+In 2007 and 2008, Pirro won the Italian National Championship (CIV) in the Superstock class on a Yamaha YZF-R1.

 Supersport World Championship (2009–2010)

-In 2009 he participated in the Supersport World Championship on a Yamaha, ending in 11th place.
+In 2009, Pirro participated in the Supersport World Championship on a Yamaha, ending in 11th place.
 In the same year he won the Italian Supersport Championship.
 The following year he switched to Honda and finished in 5th place, with a victory in the Italian round at Imola.
 He also made a one-off appearance in the Moto2 World Championship at the Aragon Grand Prix, finishing 14th.

-Moto2 & MotoGP World Championship (2011–2012)
+Moto2 and MotoGP World Championship (2011–2012)

 Pirro returned to Grand Prix racing in 2011 in Moto2 with Team Gresini.
 He obtained a victory, in the season finale at Valencia, just two weeks after Gresini's MotoGP rider Marco Simoncelli was killed in a crash at the Malaysian Grand Prix.

-His MotoGP career began in 2012 with Gresini on a FTR motorcycle, with a best placement of fifth at the Valencian Grand Prix, ending the season in 15th place with 43 points.
+Pirro's MotoGP career began in 2012 with Gresini on a FTR motorcycle, with a best placement of fifth at the Valencian Grand Prix, ending the season in 15th place with 43 points.